ZachPerkitny/craigslist-listings/README.md

 # Craigslist Listing Notifications
 Sends an email with new listings for a provided keyword.

-The repo contains the code for the lambda function as well as the SQL queries for creating the tables used by the lambda function.
+The repo contains the code for the Lambda function as well as the SQL queries for creating the necessary tables, stored procedures and events.

-The lambda function is invoked from a stored procedure which is executed on a 12 hour schedule.
+The Lambda function can be executed manually or executed on a schedule by the MySQL event scheduler.

 ### Lambda Setup
 Create a new Python 3.7 Lambda and see [this tutorial](https://docs.aws.amazon.com/lambda/latest/dg/python-package.html) to learn how to create a deployment package from